Zodiac: Orcanon Odyssey: Development

 The game's conception began as part of the company's desire to change its focus out of the simple, casual Facebook games it had been making in the past.

 The game was first announced in September 2014, at the Tokyo Game Show, for the iOS and PlayStation Vita platforms.
 At the time of announcement, the game had already been in development for a year.
 In June 2015, the game's subtitle was revealed to be Orcanon Odyssey, and an additional platform, PlayStation 4, was announced.
 The game launched onto iPhone and iPad in November 2015, though neither of the Vita or PS4 versions have ever been released.

 Reception

-The game's announcement won one of IGN's "Best Surprise" award in its retrospective reveal of the Tokyo Game Show in 2014.
+The game's announcement won one of IGNs "Best Surprise" award in its retrospective reveal of the Tokyo Game Show in 2014.

 According to review aggregator Metacritic, the full release of Zodiac: Orcanon Odyssey received generally mixed or average reviews upon release.